 All cash flows from the asset are split between the owners of the property according to their ownership percentage, with the sponsor typically getting their money after investors get a portion of the cash flows.
 Your ownership typically has a debt like component where you as the investor are paid a certain percentage before the sponsor gets anything even though they own part of the asset.
 Unlike debt, if the asset doesn’t make any cash flow the sponsor is typically under no obligation to come out of pocket and pay you as the investors.

-Crowdfunding platforms offer a wide variety of investment options like peer to peer lending, equity, debt and green energy.
+Crowdfunding platforms or online investment website offer a wide variety of investment options like peer to peer lending, equity, debt and green energy.

 In a nutshell, Peer to Peer lending